ZizouHuweidi/zizouhuweidi.github.io/content/whoami/index.md

 I value simplicity in everything, which is why I strive to understand things deeply to achieve simplicity without sacrificing correctness, efficiency or practicality

-The goal is to be a key to goodness and leave behind a legacy of beneficial knowledge.
+The goal is to be a key to goodness and leave behind a legacy of goodness.

 # interests